RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-21-an-environment-of-respect.markdown

 Here's an experience that influences my thoughts on this subject.
 A few decades ago, when I was a young developer for a company in Colorado, I had a confrontation with senior developer, a White man.
 I was certain that this was a Black/White issue.
 I won't go into details, but I will admit that I treated that White man very badly in retaliation.

-Some days later, as I walked past my manager's desk, I noticed my "nemesis", interacting with my manager (another White man who also happened to be his manager) in the same manner that he had interacted with me.
+Some days later, as I walked past my manager's desk, I noticed my "nemesis" interacting with my manager (a White man who also happened to be his manager) in the same manner that he had interacted with me.
 That's when I figured out that this guy wasn't a racist, he was just an asshole.

 And, because of the way I had treated him, I was the one guilty of racism.